Multi-Level Monte Carlo sampling with Parallel-in-Time Integration for Uncertainty Quantification in Electric Machine Simulation: Methodology

 the maximum speedup achievable with the combined method if an infinite number of processor cores is available.
 Note that this is the limit case, reached for optimal acceleration of the numerical solution for samples on level $L$.
 The number of cores $n_{\text{c, para}}$ needed per sample as well as the number of iterations needed depend on the problem at hand and on the specified tolerance.

 The associated increase in computational effort depends most strongly on the number of Parareal iterations $K$ needed to reach convergence, which in turn depends on the problem, the tolerance, and the number of cores $n_{\text{c, para}}$ used per sample.
-Demanding $\tau_{\text{para}} \leq C_{L-1}$ for the time-to-solution of the Parareal algorithm in~\eqref{hahn:eq_parareal_time}, we find after a short derivation the condition
+Demanding $\tau_{\text{para}} \leq C_{L-1}$ for the time-to-solution of the Parareal algorithm in~\eqref{hahn:eq_parareal_time} and using~\eqref{hahn:eq_exponential_cost} for $\ell = L-1$, we find the condition

 with

 on the maximum number of iterations for which the optimal speedup can be achieved, given that $n_{\text{c, para}}$ cores are used for each sample.
 This gives us an upper bound $\varepsilon_{\infty, \text{max.}}$ on the increase in computational effort,